Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for Tennessee vs. Wofford
+2 Best College Basketball Bets and Player Props for Florida vs. Norfolk State

 - TV Channel: CBS